 Gerald has danced in the companies of Michael Clark, Sungsoo Ahn, Stanley Love, Zvi Gotheiner, Russell Dumas, the Metropolitan Opera Ballet, Lar Lubovitch and Stephen Petronio where he was a company member from 1991-1998 and 2001-2005.
 He served as Stephen Petronio Company’s Assistant Director and Director of Education.
 Casel has created choreography for The Barnard Project, New York University’s Second Avenue Dance Company, Da Da Dance Projects and The X Factor Dance Company of Scotland.

-Gerald is assistant professor of dance and Associate Chair of Theater Arts at University of California, Santa Cruz where he was recently awarded a Hellman Fellowship.
+Gerald is associate professor of dance and Associate Chair of Theater Arts at University of California, Santa Cruz where he was recently awarded a Hellman Fellowship.
 He has regularly taught in New York at Dance New Amsterdam and Movement Research as well as a guest at Impuls Tanz and the School for Modern Dance in Denmark.
 He has been on faculty at Sarah Lawrence College, Marymount Manhattan College, Barnard College, University of Wisconsin-Milwaukee and most recently as a full-time faculty member at NYU Tisch School of the Arts where he received the David Payne-Carter Award for Teaching Excellence.
 He has been Artist-in-Residence at Movement Research, Dance New Amsterdam and The Yard.
 He has received grants from the Asian American Arts Alliance, CA$H, Lighting Artists in Dance, CHIME at 10 in the Bay Area, Museum of Art and History Santa Cruz, Arts Council Santa Cruz County, and a New Work Award at University of Wisconsin-Milwaukee.
 He served on the New York State Council on the Arts’ Dance Panel 2007-2010.

 In 2010-2011 he was a Professor of Contemporary Dance at Palucca Hochschule für Tanz Dresden (Germany) and also taught Contemporary Dance at the San Francisco Ballet Summer Program.
 He has also been a visiting professor at University of Wisconsin-Milwaukee and Assistant Professor at Cal State Long Beach.